owaliwuligu/COMP90024_A2/README_ansible.md

 ssh-add Team61  ## While you are now in the directory which contains keys

+In instance 1, I installed nginx and couchdb (clustered with others)

+In other instance, I install couchdb (clustered with others)

+Other necessary packages, such as vim, pip, etc., I installed them at the beginning.

+If there are other packages needed, please contact me asap.

 ## 6. Other notes
 May update later when we met other problems.